storyblok/gatsby-source-storyblok/README.md

 }
 ```

+### With Gatsby's createPages

+For more info regarding `createPages` see the Gatsby docs: [docs/reference/config-files/gatsby-node/#createPages](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/#createPages)

-2. You need to create a [template](https://www.gatsbyjs.org/docs/programmatically-create-pages-from-data/#specifying-a-template) file to get the data from GraphQL
+2a.
+You need to create a [template](https://www.gatsbyjs.org/docs/programmatically-create-pages-from-data/#specifying-a-template) file to get the data from GraphQL

 ```js
 import React from 'react'